-Recall Bulletins These bulletins pertain to special situations that involve service work or replacement of parts in connection with a recall notice.
-Recall bulletins pertain to matters of vehicle safety.
-All bulletins are distributed to dealers; customers receive notices that apply to their vehicles.
+Recall Campaigns Recall campaigns cover situations that involve service work or replacement of parts in connection with a recall notice.
+These campaigns pertain to matters of vehicle safety.
+All recall campaigns are distributed to dealers; customers receive notices that apply to their vehicles.

-This publication is concerned with non-safety-related service work or replacement of parts.
-All field service modifications are distributed to dealers; customers receive notices that apply to their vehicles.
+Field Service Campaigns Field service campaigns are concerned with non-safety-related service work or replacement of parts.
+All field service campaigns are distributed to dealers; customers receive notices that apply to their vehicles.